dhimmel/blog/content/posts/2017-03-08_irreproducible-timestamps/irreproducible-timestamps.md

 ***

-**Update on March 30, 2017:** Today, Irving & Holden posted [version 3](https://doi.org/10.12688/f1000research.8114.3) of their study to _F1000Research_.
+## Update on March 30, 2017

+Today, Irving & Holden posted [version 3](https://doi.org/10.12688/f1000research.8114.3) of their study to _F1000Research_.
 The updated study now claims have verified the clinical trial protocol timestamp by:

 1. logging into the same StrongCoin account that generated the bitcoin address <small>`1AHjCz2oEUTH8js4S8vViC8NKph4zCACXH`</small>.
 2. decrypting the corresponding private key using the protocol's hash as the account password.